 Drug development has rapidly been globalized.
 Multi-regional clinical trial (MRCT) for regulatory submission has widely been conducted in the ICH and non-ICH regions.
 Regulatory agencies currently face challenges in evaluating data from MRCTs for drug approval.
 In order to harmonize points to consider in planning/designing MRCTs and minimize conflicting opinions, an ICH working group was established in late 2014 to create an international guideline for MRCT (ICH E17).
 In June 2016, a draft guidance entitled ''E17 General Principles for Planning and Design of Multi-Regional Clinical Trials'' was issued by the ICH for public comment.
-This tutorial session contains 3 parts: (1) review evolving regulatory landscape and background about the ICH E17; (2) discuss key principles and statistical considerations outlined in the draft ICH E17 (Step 2b); (3) learn the relevant concepts using case studies of multi-regional clinical trials.
+This tutorial session contains 4 parts: (1) review evolving regulatory landscape and background about the ICH E17; (2) discuss key principles outlined in the draft ICH E17 (Step 2b); (3) key statistical considerations in designing MRCTs; and (4) learn the relevant concepts using case studies of multi-regional clinical trials in Japan.
 We welcome interactive questions and discussions.

 Dr. William (Bill) Wang is an executive director, clinical safety statistics, in the department of Biostatistics and Research Decision Sciences (BARDS), Merck Research Laboratories.
 He has over 20 years of experience in the pharmaceutical industry, with expertise and research publications in statistical design, analysis, clinical data management and their technology enablement.
 During his 15-year tenure at Merck, he supported regulatory filings in multiple therapeutic areas and established the BARDS Asia Pacific operation.
 Since 2010, he has served on the DIA China Regional Advisory Board and the DIAís Global Community Leadership Council (CLC), including the chairmanship of the DIA China Statistics Community.
 He was a recipient of the DIA global inspire award award in 2012.
 He is currently chairing an ASA safety monitoring working group, and a deputy topics-leader in the ICH E17 working group on multi-regional clinical trials.